 This gadget (from iDalko) provides spreadsheets and business intelligence functionality for your dashboard – and is described as the two-dimensional matrix on steroids!

-It allows you to take a multi-dimensional view of your data and to aggregate and drill down into any information you need.
+It allows you to take a multi-dimensional view of your data and to aggregate and drill down into any information you like.

 Supported dimensions include: